MinaRavi/SQL_Queries_On_Global_SuperStore/README.md

 # Global Superstore - SQL Queries for Business Insights
 This repository contains a set of SQL queries designed to extract business insights from the **[Global Superstore](https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset)** dataset.

+## File Structure
-The queries focus on answering key business questions, such as identifying top products, customers, and regions, as well as analyzing sales trends, profits, and discounts.
+- **`answering-business-questions.sql`**: The queries focus on answering key business questions, such as identifying top products, customers, and regions, as well as analyzing sales trends, profits, and discounts.

 ## Queries Included